rhine3/audiomoth-guide/guide.md

 * Recording with high sampling rate (e.g., recording bats) requires SD cards with fast read/write speeds.
 Files produced with high sampling rate are also larger, so they use up space on the SD card more quickly.
 We use SanDisk Extreme 128GB for bat recordings.
 See the [SD card guide](https://www.openacousticdevices.info/sd-card-guide) for more information.

+* The card goes in the AudioMoth with the contacts facing **up**, as shown on the graphic on the front of the AudioMoth.
+(It won't fit any other way.)

 Plug in AudioMoth with switch set to “USB/OFF” mode, and press green button in the programming app to set time and recording program.

 The AudioMoth now has a CUSTOM recording schedule and CUSTOM should be selected on the AudioMoth switch to use this schedule.